Welcome to the second instalment of our Tussell Briefing series, covering the top stories in public procurement from the last few weeks.

 2. Deloitte awarded £6M to advise on Iranian bank trial

 Tussell has uncovered that Deloitte was awarded a £6M contract in 2016 to advise HM Treasury on their on-going legal dispute with Bank Mellat of Iran, despite simultaneously working for the bank.
-The contract, covered in the Evening Standard last week, was quietly published by the Crown Commercial Service nearly two years after it was first awarded.
+The contract, featured in the Evening Standard last week, was quietly published by the Crown Commercial Service nearly two years after it was first awarded.